CGCL-codes/naturalcc/examples/MetaTab/README.md

 # MetaTab

-This is the official guide for the paper *“Detecting Logic Errors in LM-Generated Programs for Tabular Data via Metamorphic Testing.”*
+This is the official guide for the paper
+**“Detecting Logic Errors in LM-Generated Programs for Tabular Data Reasoning via Metamorphic Testing.”**

 ![MetaTab Illustration](METATAB1.png)